-The incremental cost-effectiveness results are reported in Table ES8.
-When evaluating the use of lasmiditan, rimegepant, and ubrogepant using the place-holder prices in Population 1, the ICERs for lasmiditan, rimegepant, and ubrogepant compared with usual care were \$327,700, \$559,500, and \$569,600 per QALY gained, respectively.
-When compared with each other and at the placeholder prices used in the model and point estimates derived from the network metaanalysis, lasmiditan dominated rimegepant and ubrogepant, being more effective and less costly.
-However, there was significant overlap in the confidence intervals for lasmiditan and the point estimates for rimegepant and ubrogepant.
-Rimegepant and ubrogepant had nearly identical total costs, QALYs, and cost-effectiveness.
-The incremental cost effectiveness of lasmiditan, rimegepant, and ubrogepant will be dependent on the actual pricing of the three therapies.
+The incremental cost-effectiveness results are reported in Table ES9.
+When evaluating the use of lasmiditan, rimegepant, and ubrogepant using the place-holder prices in Population 1, the ICERs for lasmiditan, rimegepant, and ubrogepant compared with usual care were \$151,800, \$39,800, and \$40,000 per QALY gained, respectively.
+When compared with each other, rimegepant and ubrogepant dominated lasmiditan, being more effective and less costly.
+Rimegepant and ubrogepant had nearly identical total costs, QALYs, and cost effectiveness.
 In Population 2, both sumatriptan and eletriptan produced higher QALYs at a lower total cost, and therefore dominated lasmiditan, rimegepant, and ubrogepant.